Nicole Kelsch

 Alyssa has also explored her passion for t teaching and choreographing by creating works for the Colorado Ballet Academy’s Pre-Professional Division and choreographing both ensemble pieces and contemporary solos for the Youth America Grand Prix.
 Throughout this season Alyssa has been coaching and choreographing for competitive studios in jazz and contemporary genres.
 Alyssa is thrilled to bring her experience and dedication to Ballet Theatre of Maryland, where she hopes to inspire and help shape well-rounded, versatile dancers

-Victoria Siracusa
+Victoria Sanzotera

-Victoria Siracusa began her ballet training at the Albano Ballet Company under the direction of Joseph Albano and Julia Fredrick.
+Victoria Sanzotera began her ballet training at the Albano Ballet Company under the direction of Joseph Albano and Julia Fredrick.
 She then joined the Hartt School Community Division to further her training under Samantha Dunster and Eddy Tovar.
 During high school, Victoria taught ballet at Alyson’s School of Dance at the beginning and intermediate levels.
 It is there that she gained her passion for teaching dance to the next generation.
 After graduation, she joined Charlottesville Ballet as a trainee and the Sarasota Cuban Ballet School before joining the Ballet Theatre of Maryland in 2017.
 She has had extensive training in multiple methods and styles of ballet including, the Vaganova, Cecchetti, Cuban, and English methods.
-This will be Victoria’s fifth year teaching for the Ballet Theatre of Maryland’s Conservatory of Dance.
+This will be Victoria’s seventh year teaching for the Ballet Theatre of Maryland’s Conservatory of Dance.

 Anmarie Touloumis